FAQs

 In Ark.
 Ops.
 Att’y Gen. Nos.
 90-040, 90-040A, 94-143 and 96-006, various of my predecessors opined that the collector could not accept partial payment of delinquent taxes.
 Although A.C.A. § 26-35-501, as amended by Act 295 of 2003, authorizes the initial payment of taxes in installments, the Code contains no parallel provision for the partial payment of delinquent taxes.
 In my opinion, then, the collector is not authorized to accept any such partial payment, regardless of whether the lien would continue to attach.

 All forms of payment need to be made out to Saline County Tax Collector.
 Please note that we do not accept personal checks on delinquent accounts.
-Delinquent Accounts can be paid with money order, cashiers check, credit/debit card (approximately a 2.8% fee will apply) or cash in office.
+Delinquent Accounts can be paid with money order, cashier's check, credit/debit card (processing fee applies) or cash in office.

 It is the taxpayers responsibility to make sure their personal property and real estate taxes are paid on time.
 Failure to receive a statement does not excuse you from the taxes or the penalties and interest.